cruncher/sparky/README.md

 <code>sparky</code> object as context.
 The sparky object could be used to pass
 messages between controllers.

-## DOM manipulations to bound nodes
+## Manipulating to bound nodes in the DOM

 Sparky templates are reasonably tolerant to being manipulated in the DOM.
 Nodes in a template will stay bound to models when they are moved around or